jiteshsaini/rest-api-examples/README.md

 ## Access Rest-API with Javascript

 Folder 'client-js' contains a HTML file with Javascript code embedded in it.
+The JS code makes ajax calls to the Rest-API to fetch JSON data and extracts the desired information by parsing it.

 <p align="center">
 <img src='https://github.com/jiteshsaini/files/blob/main/img/javascript-rest-api.jpg'>